 Imagine you are staying in a hotel and you leave the water running in the tub, water starts pouring out before you notice and your getaway weekend suddenly turns to much more than just the bill for an overnight stay.
 Hundreds of thousands of dollars in damage can happen in a very short amount of time.
 If you are held liable, it’s your tenant insurance liability that will assist and come to the rescue.

-What about what is in your apartment?
-Your Contents, what is covered?*
+What about things in your apartment?
+Your personal belongings or “Contents”, what is covered?*

 Although most people do not think the value of what they own is very high, they are often just thinking about their furniture.
 Although furniture can be a big part of it, there are many more things in your apartment than just furniture.
 Think about everything you use that is in your home in the day to day.

 - Your kitchen has utensils, plates, pots, food and many more items that you might take for granted.

 - Your bedroom may include many decorations, clothing, shoes, specialty gear, like for scuba or skiing.

 - Your living room many be stocked with electronics, and more so now than ever before, items like iPad's , computers, and related software.